mcfly-io/generator-mcfly/README.md

 # IMPORTANT UPDATE
 The generator was previously named `generator-angular-famous-ionic`

-2 things to note
+2 things to note:

 1. installation is now `npm install -g generator-mcfly`

 2. If you have existing project modify the name of the generator in your `.yo-rc.json` file

 ## Description
-This generator will scaffold for you an application using angularjs, browserify, and either ionic framwork or famo.us (even both).
+This generator will scaffold for you an application using angularjs, browserify or webpack, ionic framwork or angular-boostrap-ui or angular-material.

 The project has the following capabilities:
 * Angular best practices (feature folder structure)